 Requisitions: Purchases originate departmentally with a purchase requisition.
 Departments enter purchase requisitions into Bulldog Buyway as required in this policy.
 It is also highly recommended that Bulldog Buyway be used as much as possible when procuring items not covered specifically by this policy (i.e. purchases under $1000.)

-Departmental Approvals: The fund manager must approve all requisitions, either paper or electronically.
+Departmental Approvals: The fund manager must approve all requisitions, either paper or electronic.
 This approval indicates the item requested is a necessary departmental expense, and budgeted funds are sufficient to cover the cost of the purchase.

 Purchasing Department Review: Purchasing Department personnel review requisitions for compliance with state purchasing regulations and procedures and will verify requisitions for accuracy.